meet our shared leadershIp team

 As a network that strives to cultivate collaboration, we have designed the Nature Connection Network with a shared leadership model.

-• For nearly a decade now, Estephanie Martinez-Alfonzo has been tracking language down a set of winding trails exploring the relationships between linguistics, cultural mythologies, integrities, and healing- birthing their organization Mycorrising, which works with individuals, local, and national organizations.
+• For nearly a decade now, Estephanie has been tracking language down a set of winding trails exploring the relationships between linguistics, cultural mythologies, integrities, and healing- birthing their organization Mycorrising, which works with individuals, local, and national organizations.
 They help to illuminate developmental relational strategies and practices.
 These often include reflective organizational awareness, conflict transformation, accountability, natural organizational models, and other mechanisms which are rooted in more supportive and mutual paradigms that make room for everyone’s gifts to thrive.

 Estephanie is queer, Brown, primarily spanish-speaking, and the oldest of five.
 Descended of the Cumanagoto people, she lives in Penobscot Wabanaki territory, also called midcoast Maine, with their husband and three dogs.
 Estephanie is dedicated to re-membering their cultural traditions through food, dance, and story.
 With nature, community, and heart at the center of their work- they share embodied practices for decolonizing and cultivating deeper knowing to the natural within ourselves as pathways to re-membering our lifeways relationally.